HumanCellAtlas/query-service/README.md

 After deploying, you can update just the Lambda function codebase by running `make update-lambda` (this is faster, but no dependencies, routes, or IAM policies will be updated).

-If you are using an AWS Assume Role profile, credentials expire in 15 minutes by default.
-Terraform does not integrate with the AWS CLI, and will not automatically refresh these credentials.
-If your commands fail with an "ExpiredToken" error, run `make init-tf` to refresh the credentials.
-To lengthen the lifetime of your Assume Role token, add a line like `duration_seconds = 43200` in your profile in `~/.aws/config`.

 #### Database management